gortonator/bsds-6650/assignments-2022/Assignment-1.md

 ### Connection management with Apache HttpClient

 Your client threads want to keep a connection open and send many requests.
 Check out this [stackoverflow post](https://stackoverflow.com/questions/30889984/whats-the-difference-between-closeablehttpresponse-close-and-httppost-release) to delve into the complexities of how to do it properly.

+## Calculating Percentiles Using Histograms

+You can calculate approximate percentiles efficiently using histograms.
+Google around - there are lots of sites that explain the approach.
+I haven't tried [this implementation](https://github.com/IBM/HBPE/blob/master/README.md), but it sounds promising.